th1j5/ouroboros.rocks/content/en/blog/20220212-tcp-ip-architecture.md

 used (both IPv4 as IPv6).
 A Layer 1 problem is actually propagated into Layer 2 and even Layer 3.
-Gigabit Ethernet has an even larger minimum frame sizes (512 bytes), however, the padding is properly (and efficiently!) at Layer 1 by a feature called Carrier Extension.
+Gigabit Ethernet has an even larger minimum frame sizes (512 bytes), however, the padding is properly (and efficiently!) taken care of at Layer 1 by a feature called Carrier Extension.

 Layer 2: The Ethernet II frame has an [Ethertype](https://en.wikipedia.org/wiki/EtherType#Values)